 Zavain is driven by smart software, leveraging data and machine intelligence to scale, augment, and balance human intelligence.
 He invests in companies that are using machine learning and AI to augment or replace physical-world functions including biology, language, manufacturing and analysis.
 He looks for entrepreneurs that can use software and data to hone a philosophical position on where the world is, and how to direct it for the better.

-Zavain has led Lux’s investments in Primer, a machine intelligence startup; Clarifai, which democratizes cutting edge deep neural networks; Auransa, which is developing novel medicines based on computational insight applied to genomic data; Recursion which uses automation and deep learning to develop drugs for rare diseases; Tempo Automation, which applies software and automation to electronics manufacturing; Rigetti Computing, which is fabricating some of the fastest quantum chips in the world; Braid, which is bringing AI to medical diagnostics; Visor, which aims to simplify tax preparation; Computable Labs, which is building a decentralized data marketplace; Blockstack, which builds architectures to decentralize current winner-take-all centralized web components; Runway, which is putting machine learning tools into the hands of creators; LabGenius, a protein drug discovery company; and Hugging Face, an open-source company democratizing Natural Language Processing.
+Zavain has led Lux’s investments in Primer, a machine intelligence startup; Clarifai, which democratizes cutting edge deep neural networks; Auransa, which is developing novel medicines based on computational insight applied to genomic data; Recursion which uses automation and deep learning to develop drugs for rare diseases; Tempo Automation, which applies software and automation to electronics manufacturing; Rigetti Computing, which is fabricating some of the fastest quantum chips in the world; Braid, which is bringing AI to medical diagnostics; Visor, which aims to simplify tax preparation; Computable Labs, which is building a decentralized data marketplace; Blockstack, which builds architectures to decentralize current winner-take-all centralized web components; Runway, which is putting machine learning tools into the hands of creators; LabGenius, a protein drug discovery company; Hugging Face, an open-source company democratizing Natural Language Processing; and Thrive Earlier Detection, an early cancer detection company that Exact Sciences agreed to acquire for $2.15 billion in 2020.

 Previously Zavain was an investor at Eric Schmidt’s Innovation Endeavors.
 There he sourced and led the firm’s investments in early stage technology companies including Zymergen and BlockStream.
 Zavain drafted the firm’s theses in Genetics, Synthetic Biology, and the Blockchain.